A ROOT collection is a group of related objects. In general, it easier to manage a large number of items as a ROOT collection.

 The array expands automatically when objects are added.
 At creation time, one specifies the default array size (default = 16) and lower bound (default = 0).

-Objects can be directly accessed via an index.
+You can access objects directly via an index.

 Resizing involves a re-allocation and a copy of the old array to the new.
 This can be costly if done too often.
 If possible, set initial size close to expected final size.
 Index validity is always checked.

-If the stored objects are sortable the array can be sorted using
+If the stored objects are sortable you can sort the array by using

 Sort().
 Once sorted, efficient searching is possible via the